ostreedev/ostree/docs/manual/buildsystem-and-repos.md

 ## Migrating content between repositories

-Now that we have content in our `bare-user` repository, we need to move it into the `archive-z2` one for export, which will involve zlib compression of new objects.
+Now that we have content in our `build-repo` repository (in `bare-user` mode), we need to move the `exampleos/x86_64/standard` branch content into the repository just named `repo` (in `archive-z2` mode) for export, which will involve zlib compression of new objects.
 We likely want to generate static deltas after that as well.

 Let's copy the content: